PNC and Sesame Workshop

 School Readiness Resources

-Initiatives created in partnership with Sesame Workshop have been instrumental in helping PNC address relevant issues in early education and expand its school readiness program.
+Initiatives created in partnership with Sesame Workshop have been instrumental in helping PNC Grow Up Great address relevant issues in early education and expand its school readiness program.
 Highlights include:

 - For Me, for You, for Later: First Steps to Spending, Sharing, and Saving (April 2011) – The fourth in a series of bilingual multi-media outreach kits produced by Sesame for PNC, the kits provide parents, caregivers, and educators with resources to turn everyday moments into financial learning experiences.